 - Cal.
 Penal Code § 28050(d).

 - Note, however, that transferees receiving a firearm through one of these exceptions may be required to report to DOJ the receipt of the firearm within 30 days, and obtain a firearm safety certificate.
-See the Licensing of Gun Purchasers or Owners in California section.
+See the Licensing in California section.

 - Cal.
 Penal Code § 27875.
 See also, Cal.
 Penal Code § 16730, which defines “infrequent” to mean that a person may conduct no more than six firearm “transactions” per calendar year and may transfer no more than 50 total firearms per calendar year without becoming a licensed dealer or conducting the transfers through a licensed dealer.